gunnervj/lottery-project/README.md

 ## Introduction

+In this modern world using serverless applications helps us not worry about provisioning servers, maintaining them, making them highly available, scaling according to load etc. We only need to worry about hardening and fixing security holes in our application but not servers running them (We still need to secure our other infrastructure).

+Spring boot packaged in a docker container forms a powerful combination to develop and run microservices with agility.

+AWS Fargate helps us run our docker containers in a serverless fashion without provisioning EC2 servers to run docker or ECS clusters.

-This Project is created to demonstrate running spring boot micro services in AWS Fargate - Totally Serverless
+This Project is created to demonstrate running spring boot micro-services in AWS Fargate - Totally Serverless

 It uses following technologies: